Young Food Writer of the Year Competition 2021 – Help the Guild Share the Message

 Do you care about the future of food writing?

-Your chance to get involved in Young Food Writer of the Year 2020
+Please get involved in Young Food Writer of the Year 2021

-Young Food Writer of the Year is a brilliant way to get youngsters thinking and writing about food.
+Young Food Writer of the Year is a brilliant way to get youngsters thinking and writing about food as well as providing you with a great opportunity to promote your own work.
 Most of us took our first tentative steps in writing because we received early encouragement, and this competition provides an amazing opportunity for young people to unleash their creativity in a structured way – with the chance to win generous prizes.

 And that is where you come in, as a member of the Guild.
-If you care about the future of our profession and have just a little time to spare, we would like to invite you to become involved by sharing the competition, either locally (for instance with a school or college) or through your network or contacts.
+If you care about the future of our profession and have just a little time to spare, we would like to invite you to become involved by sharing the competition, either locally (for instance with a school, college, library or bookshop) or through your network or contacts.

 There are lots of uncertainties in today’s world, but one thing that is guaranteed to make it a better place is finding and rewarding young talent – and this is your chance.

 The competition is divided into three age groups – 10 and under, 11-14 and 15-18.
 Young people can enter individually, or (as more usually happens) through their schools or colleges.
-The timing of the competition and awarding of prizes is organised to coincide with the academic year, and evidence is that teachers enjoy weaving the Young Food Writer challenge into their coursework.
-Either way, it’s extremely simple to enter: entrants simply have to write a short piece (250 to 750 words, depending on age) on the theme of ‘Food and Heroes’ and send it in by the closing date of Thursday 30 April.
+The timing of the competition and awarding of prizes is organised to coincide with the academic year, and evidence is that teachers enjoy weaving the Young Food Writer challenge into their curriculum.
+Either way, it’s extremely simple to enter: entrants simply have to write a short piece (250 to 750 words, depending on age) on the theme of ‘Food Discovery’ and send it in by the closing date of Friday 30 April.

 Perhaps you have someone creative in your extended family, or you have friends with children who have shown an interest in food or writing?
 Even better, why not phone or drop an email to a couple of local schools in your area?